anand-vyas/automated-test-prioritization/README.md

 The following files have been added by me to this project that makes the above execution possible:

-- prioritization.java: Contains a test suite which contains the test classes in order of prioritization determined by the Total Strategy. "pom.xml" triggers execution of test classes as per this order.
-Location of this file: src/test/java/org/joda/time
+- prioritization.java: Contains a test suite which contains the test classes in order of prioritization determined by the Total Strategy.
+This prioritized list of test classes as per total strategy has been derived from the file "prioritized-class-list.txt" which was created as an output file in https://github.com/anand-vyas/creating-prioritized-testclass-list project by me.  "pom.xml" triggers execution of test classes as per this order.
+Location of this file: src/test/java/org/joda/time.

-- prioritizationAdditional.java: Contains a test suite which contains the test classes in order of prioritization determined by the Additonal Strategy. "pom-additional.xml" triggers execution of test classes as per this order.
+- prioritizationAdditional.java: Contains a test suite which contains the test classes in order of prioritization determined by the Additonal Strategy.
+This prioritized list of test classes as per additional strategy has been derived from the file "additive-class-list.txt" which was created as an output file in https://github.com/anand-vyas/creating-prioritized-testclass-list project by me. "pom-additional.xml" triggers execution of test classes as per this order.
 Location of this file: src/test/java/org/joda/time

 - JUnitExecutionListener.java: Customized JUnit Listener.
 It contains the code which tracks the time taken to detect each failure from the beginning to test execution.